Background pattern

 Route de Belleville Lieu dit Maillard

-F- 01400 Châtillon-sur-Chalaronne, France
+F-01400 Châtillon-sur-Chalaronne, France

-You can request more information about this medication by contacting the local representative of the holder of the marketing authorization:
+You can request more information about this medicine by contacting the local representative of the marketing authorization holder:

 Viatris Pharmaceuticals, S.L.